JuliaRobotics/Caesar.jl/README.md

 Basic usage
 -----------

-Here is a basic example of using visualization and multi-core solving a factor graph using Caesar.jl
+Here is a basic example of using visualization and multi-core factor graph solving:

     addprocs(2)
     using Caesar, RoME, TransformUtils